top of page

 Timeless not tends

-Early weight transfer is a timeless Ski Move.
+Early weight transfer is a timeless Skiing Move.
 We work on up and down moves to develop timing and rhythm and have skiers link smooth, skidded turns.
 Like early weight transfer, PSIA has seen these these as out of date and dead end moves that will not produce the carved turns with retraction they have focused on making.

 Our Process

 Trying to make technique and progressions fit the latest theory is different from making a theory fit how people actually move.
 Following trends in technique can end up looking contrived because of a lot of complex details that are even hard for instructors seeking certification to perform let alone new skiers.
-Examples are PSIA descriptions of wedge christies and pivot slip.

 Here are some examples of the problems that a lack of consistent technical content creates.
 At a summer training camp, PSIA team member Johnathan Ballou explained that trainers give so much so much different and at times conflicting feedback because not enough is known about skiing.